What is an Affidavit Judgment?

 If you agree that you owe the debt, one possible option is to negotiate a settlement agreement with the creditor before the trial date.

-To negotiate a settlement agreement, you should contact the creditor to see if it would accept a payment plan that fits your financial situation.
+To negotiate a settlement agreement, you should contact the creditor to see if it will accept a payment plan that fits your financial situation.
 If you pay any money towards the debt owed before the trial date, you must notify the court to reduce the claim against you.
 It is critical that you put any type of settlement agreement or payment plan in writing.
 Keep copies and records of all the payments you make in paying off the debt.

 For more information about negotiating with opposing parties, see the page on Talking to the Other Side.